MihaelaBr/portfolio/index.md

 and Web Analytics, Data Engineering and Data Science (ML and GenAI), Process automations and App development.

-In this Portfolio you can see a few of my data and vizualisation projects created around business topics, some that have a special focus on the urban and natural environment, and also a few that include personal interests like music and movies.
+In this Portfolio you can see a few of my data and vizualisation projects created around business topics, some that have a special focus on the urban and natural environment, and a few that include personal interests like music, art and movies.

 My strenghts are SQL, Cloud DWH, Dashboards and Visualisations in most of the Business Intelligence and Geo Information Systems tools.
 I enjoy very much working on improving my Python and R programming,